 - Similar false representations are also made via the entity’s Telegram site.

 ASIC is aware of a fake website and social media page called Market Makers Insider/MMI Forex that is misleading and scamming investors.
+The pages:

 - wrongly display ASIC Chair James Shipton’s name and photos to give the impression that he is the CEO of the fake entity;

 - falsely claim that it buys “ASIC Insurance” on a weekly basis; and